 Festus has got the talent to talk about serious issues without ever losing the smile on his face.
 After his political awakening he had to reflect on his life so far and reconsider every bit of media he consumed.
 Movies, music, tv shows, everything faced a higher standard.
 Whether we like it or not, everything is political, and we should treat it as such.
 However, when everything has such a heavy weight, it is important to keep a safe space where you can drop it all and just have a rest.

 Enter Q initiative.
-Although it originally started as a way for activists to fight for rights and legal issues, Festus is considering taking it more towards a safe space for queer people.
+Although it started as a way for activists to fight for rights and legal issues, Festus is considering taking it more towards a safe space for queer people.
 In different local communities Q is an environment where queer folks in rural Kenya can be creative and me themselves.
-Potentially they might accidentally create a local scene of indie musicians in the process.
+Potentially they might also create a local scene of indie musicians in the process.

 Once you’re done with your sexuality, then you’ll start with your gender.
 Or at least, that’s what they say.
 Unfortunately, most love songs are too heteronormative so they don’t offer a lot of help when it comes to figuring out any gender identity.
 However, sometimes that doesn’t matter.
 Sometimes you just got to let it be and figure it out along the way.